vanandrew/pygensvd/README.md

 # `pygensvd.py`

-An update version of the original pygsvd package by Benjamin Naecker.
-This version uses cmake for compilation rather than distutils, and supports both the standard LAPACK bindings and those provided by Intel's Math Kernel Library (MKL).
+An updated version of the original pygsvd package by Benjamin Naecker.
+This version uses cmake for compilation rather than distutils, but only supports openblas as a backend (for now).

 A Python wrapper to the LAPACK generalized singular value decomposition.